 Third Registration Failure | Class B felony | Up to 10 years | Up to $20,000 |

 The criminal defense lawyers at The Maine Criminal Defense Group help people accused of a sex crime defend their rights and their future.
-One of the most important parts of this defense is minimizing the time you spend on a sex offender registry, which can make your life difficult in a number of ways.
+A key goal of this defense is to reduce or eliminate your time on the sex offender registry.

 Call The Maine Criminal Defense Group at (207) 571-8146 or contact us directly online if you have been accused of a sex crime anywhere in the state of Maine.